 The Chair of our Compensation Committee, Andrea Stephen, led our conversations with stockholders regarding the 2019 Say-on-Pay resolution.
 The primary matters our stockholders wanted to discuss in those conversations were the target compensation of our former CEO, Arthur Coppola, and the equity award issued to our current CEO, Mr. O'Hern, upon the announcement of Mr. A. Coppola's retirement and Mr. O'Hern's promotion to CEO (in particular, the fact that the award lacked a long-term vesting component).
 Ms. Stephen focused on essentially three points in those discussions.
 First, as to Mr. A. Coppola's prior compensation, Ms. Stephen explained the Committee's belief that realized or realizable pay is a superior measure to that of target compensation for alignment of pay and performance.
 The majority of our CEO's compensation is "at risk" and tied to performance goals and our relative stockholder return ("TSR").
 Because a significant portion of our CEO's compensation opportunity is in the form of equity awards, the value is also tied to our absolute TSR.
 Our pay for performance philosophy is illustrated by comparing target compensation to "realizable" compensation which, after taking actual performance into account, demonstrates alignment of pay and performance, as reflected in the chart entitled "Target vs. Realizable CEO Compensation," above.
-The second point Ms. Stephen made was to note that, even looking solely at target compensation, for 2019 our new CEO's target compensation of our CEO, SCPO and three highest paid executives.
+The second point Ms. Stephen made was to note that, even looking solely at target compensation, for 2019 our new CEO's target compensation was 53% of our prior CEO's target and the 2019 target compensation of our CEO, CFO and next three highest paid executives was approximately 63% of the 2018 target compensation for our CEO, CFO and three highest paid executives.
 The final point that Ms. Stephen emphasized was that Mr. O'Hern's award was similar to awards granted to new CEOs of other similarly situated companies, particularly where equity enticement is appropriate in retaining the right candidate for the role, as well as the fact that Mr. O'Hern, through his prior role as the Company's CFO, already had significant portions of his previous equity awards at risk and subject to ongoing vesting.